ResearchComputing/Documentation/docs/clusters/alpine/index.rst

 Alpine
 ===============

-**_Early Release:_ CURC Alpine is currently in early testing available _only_ for the early adopters group.**
+**Early Release: CURC Alpine is currently in early testing available _only_ for the early adopters group.**

-**_Early Release:_ Pardon our dust!
+**Early Release: Pardon our dust!
 We are actively developing the Alpine cluster -- if you see or experience any errors or unexpected behavior, please report them to [rc-help@colorado.edu](rc-help@colorado.edu).**

+**Overview**

-Alpine is the third-generation HPC cluster at University of Colorado Research Computing, following Janus and RMACC Summit.
+CURC Alpine is the third-generation high performance computing (HPC) cluster at University of Colorado Research Computing, following Janus and RMACC Summit.
 Alpine is a heterogeneous cluster with pooled resources from the following institutions: CU Boulder, Colorado State University, and Anschutz Medical Campus.

-**Cluster Specifications:**
+Alpine offers 80 compute nodes and a total of 5120 cores.

+Alpine can be securely accessed anywhere, anytime using ssh connectivity to the CURC system.

+**Hardware Summary:**

-Total Cores: 5120
+Total Core Count: 5120
 Nodes:
 The Alpine cluster is made up of different types of nodes outlined below:
 * CPU nodes: